Aslam Khan (police officer): Assassination

-On 9 January 2014 Aslam died, along with two other officers, his guard and driver, when a bomb targeted his convoy on the Lyari expressway in Karachi.
-The Mohmand Agency chapter of the banned TTP claimed responsibility for the attack.
+On 9 January 2014, Aslam died, along with two other officers, his guard and driver, when an explosives laden car smashed into Aslam's convoy on the Lyari Expressway in the Essa Nagri area of Karachi.
+Aslam had previously survived nine such attempts.
+The Mohmand Agency chapter of the banned Tehrik-i-Taliban Pakistan (TTP) claimed responsibility for the attack.
 Sajjad Mohmand, a spokesman for the militant group, said Aslam was targeted for carrying out operations against the TTP.
 "Aslam was involved in killing Taliban prisoners in CID cells in Karachi and was on the top of our hit-list," he said.
+Investigators in Karachi who were probing the death of Aslam revealed that his own driver who was also one of his bodyguards was involved in the murder.
+The investigation team stated that the bodyguard-driver informed the terrorists of Aslam's motorcades movement.

-In 2017 Kulbhushan Jadhav, an Indian national arrested in Balochistan on allegations of spying and terrorism, confessed in a video released by the Director General of the ISPR that the assassination of Aslam was sponsored by an Indian intelligence agency the Research Analysis Wing, on the directions of Anil Dhasmana.
-The validity of the video has been criticised by the Indian side, claiming it to be doctored and forced upon Jadhav.
+Pakistan accused Kulbhushan Jadhav, an Indian national arrested in 2017 in Balochistan on allegations of spying and terrorism, of being involved in Aslam's assassination.
+In 2017, a video was released by the Inter-Services Public Relations (the media wing of the Pakistan Armed Forces) where Jadhav can be seen confessing that the assassination of Aslam was sponsored by the Indian intelligence agency Research & Analysis Wing on the directions of its chief Anil Dhasmana.
+The validity of the video has been criticized by the Indian side, claiming it to be doctored and forced upon Jadhav following torture to serve the interests of the Pakistani government.